notqmail/notqmail.org/Roadmap.md

-notqmail is a fork of netqmail-1.06.
+The current release is [[notqmail-1.07]], released 19 Aug 2019.  notqmail is a fork of netqmail-1.06.
 The notqmail release roadmap:

 # [[1.08|notqmail-1.08]]
 - qmail-remote (extension interface preview)